msv-lab/angelix/README.md

 # Angelix #

 Semantics-based automated program repair tool for C programs.
 Angelix fixes bugs manifested by failing test cases by modifying side-effect free program expressions.
-It searches for the minimal possible change in order to preserve original source code.
-Angelix is powered by KLEE symbolic execution engine and Z3 SMT solver.
+It searches for the minimal change in order to preserve the original source code.
+Powered by KLEE symbolic execution engine and Z3 SMT solver.

 ## Prerequisites ##